prof-groff/deep-learning/how-tos/PuTTY-login.md

 ### Converting AWS Key

 Next, you must convert the \*.pem key file associaed with your instance into a \*.ppk formate that PuTTY understands using PuTTYgen, a tool installed with PuTTY.
 Open PuTTYgen and select RSA as the type of key to generate.
-Then select load and navigate to your \*.pem file.
+Then select <code>Load</code> and navigate to your \*.pem file.
 You might have to change the file extension filter to show files with all extensions.
-Open your \*.pem file and save it as a \*.ppk file dismissing warnings about saving the key without a passphrase (or add a passphrase if you like but this makes the login process more cumbersome).
+Open your \*.pem file and click <code>Save private key</code> and save it as a \*.ppk file dismissing warnings about saving the key without a passphrase (or add a passphrase if you like but this makes the login process more cumbersome).

 ### Setting up PuTTY